Optimal Stochastic Strongly Convex Optimization with a Logarithmic Number of Projections: AN EXAMPLE OF SOLVING LMNN VIA EPRO-SGD

-In this subsection, we present an important application of Epro-SGD in high dimensional large margin nearest neighbor (LMNN) classification.
-LMNN classification is one of the state-of-art methods for k-nearest neighbor classification.
-It learns a PSD distance metric with the goal that the k-nearest neighbors always belong to the same class while examples from different classes are separated by a large margin.
-To describe the method, we first present some notations.
-Let $(x_i, y_i), i=1,\cdots, n$ denote a set of data points, where $x_i\in\R^d$ and $y\in\mathcal Y$ denote the feature representation and the class label, respectively.
-Let $A\in\mathbb S^{d\times d}_+$ denote a PSD matrix that defines a distance metric by $dist(x_1, x_2)=\|x_1-x_2\|_A^2=(x_1-x_2)^{\top}A(x_1-x_2)$.
-In order to learn a distance metric that separates the examples from different classes by a large margin, one needs first to extract a set of similar (belonging to the same class) and dissimilar (belonging to different classes) data points, denoted by $(x^j_1,x^j_2,x^j_3), j=1,\ldots N$, where $x^j_1$ shares the same class label to $x^j_2$ and a different class from $x^j_3$.
-To this end, for each example $x^j_1=x_i$ one can form $x^j_2$ by extracting the k nearest neighbors defined by an Euclidean distance metric that share the same class label to $x_i$, and form $x^j_3$ by extracting a set of examples that belong to a different class label.
-Then one can optimize the following objective:
+In this section, we discuss an application of applying the proposed Epro-SGD to solve a high dimensional distance metric learning (DML) with a large margin formulation, i.e., the large margin nearest neighbor (LMNN) classification method~\cite{weinberger2009}.
+LMNN classification is one of the state-of-the-art methods for k-nearest neighbor classification.
+It learns a positive semi-definite distance metric, based on which the examples from the k-nearest neighbors always belong to the same class, while the examples from different classes are separated by a large margin.

+To describe the LMNN method, we first present some notations.
+Let $(x_i, y_i), i=1, 2, \cdots, \widehat N$, be a set of data points, where $x_i\in\R^d$ and $y\in\mathcal Y$ denote the feature representation and the class label, respectively.
+Let $A$ be a positive definite matrix that defines a distance metric as $\mbox{dist}(x_1, x_2)=\|x_1-x_2\|_A^2=(x_1-x_2)^{\top}A(x_1-x_2)$.
+To learn a distance metric that separates the examples from different classes by a large margin, one needs to extract a set of similar examples (from the same class) and dissimilar examples~(from a different class), denoted by $(x^j_1,x^j_2,x^j_3), j=1,\ldots N$, where $x^j_1$ shares the same class label to $x^j_2$ and a different class from $x^j_3$.
+To this end, for each example $x^j_1=x_i$ one can form $x^j_2$ by extracting the k nearest neighbors (defined by an Euclidean distance metric) that share the same class label to $x_i$, and form $x^j_3$ by extracting a set of examples that have a different class label.
+Then an appropriate distance metric could be obtained from the following constrained optimization problem